-The entire application will be considered (GRE scores, GPA, recommendation letters, research experience, and supplemental information).
+The entire application will be considered (GPA, recommendation letters, research experience, and supplemental information).
 The admissions committee will use this information to assess preparation for the SSPB curriculum and potential for growing into an SSPB leader who publishes valuable articles and makes creative contributions in this intellectual space.

 How soon after the deadline will invitations be sent out for interviews?